OpenVicProject/OpenVic-Website/README.md

-# OpenVic2-Website
+# OpenVic-Website
-Website for the OpenVic2 project.
+Website for the OpenVic project.

-frontend in /frontend
+frontend uses SvelteKit, in /frontend backend uses ASP.NET, in /backend
-backend to be added to /backend